 Adobe Lightroom Presets are a brilliant time saver.
 Not only do they give you the chance to work quickly and efficiently with large batches of images, but they also offer great opportunities to experiment with your processing style.
 The beauty of editing in Lightroom is that your tweaks are non-destructive.
 You can make as many changes as you like, safe in the knowledge you’re a one-click step away from a reset to your original should you end up having a change of heart.

-Whether you’re working in Lightroom Classic or Lightroom (for Desktop, Mobile or Web) there are a huge variety of Presets to gather and explore.
-Some of the higher priced offerings from bigger studios work hard to keep on top of new features (i.e., Lightroom’s latest AI-assisted updates).
+Whether you’re working in Lightroom Classic or Lightroom (for Desktop, Mobile or Web) there are a huge variety of Presets to download and explore.
+Some of the higher-priced offerings from bigger studios work hard to keep on top of new features (i.e., Lightroom’s latest AI-assisted updates).
 But dig deep and you’ll find that there are plenty of free options available from photographers who are simply keen to share.
-We take a look at some of the best free Lightroom presets below.

 How do you get presets on Lightroom?